BnDLett/login-website-test/README.md

 2. password2

 If you wish to visit the webpage for this without needing to install the files, here is the link for it https://login-testing.onrender.com
-<br>The provided passwords beforehand will not work.
+<br>The provided passwords beforehand may not work.

 Once you are logged in, snippets of code such as `print()` will work.
 You may use `add_password("pass")` to add a password, replacing `pass` with the password.